ASQ Developmental Checkups

 The American Academy of Pediatrics recommends developmental checkups at your child’s 9, 18, 24 and 36 month well-child visits, although they can be performed every few months until your child’s fifth birthday.

-Pretend City’s Ages and Stages Questionnaire (ASQ) screens and assesses the developmental performance of children in the areas of communication, gross motor skills, fine motor skills, problem solving, and personal-social skills.
-It is used to identify children that would benefit from in-depth evaluation for developmental delays.
+Pretend City’s Ages and Stages Questionnaire (ASQ) screens and pinpoints the developmental progress of children in the areas of communication, gross motor skills, fine motor skills, problem solving, and personal-social skills.
+It is used to by early educators and health care professionals to celebrate development milestones and identify delays.

 Parents can complete a FREE ASQ by clicking the button below.
 This is a free parent-completed assessment on your child’s development.